Marsaskala: History

-Humans inhabited the area since pre-history, as evidenced by a number of archaeological remains.
+Humans have inhabited the area since pre-history, as evidenced by a number of archaeological finds.
 Some of the ancient remains are the cart-ruts, which are parallel channels formed in the rock.

 Early Christian catacombs, as well as Roman remains, were discovered in Marsaskala, the latter suggesting that Marsaskala was also a Roman port.

 Remains of Roman baths were found in a field at il-Gżira, a rock peninsula behind the Jerma Palace Hotel.